marvin-garcia/ASEInternalApp/README.md

 **NOTE: If you don’t want to create a web app at this moment, you can leave the parameter “siteName” empty and it will skip that step for another time.**

-**NOTE: The parameter `paToken` is related to a Personal Access token in your VSTS/TFS account.
+**NOTE: The parameter `PAToken` is related to a Personal Access token in your VSTS/TFS account.
 Please refer to [this article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate?view=vsts) to know how to generate personal access tokens in VSTS/TFS.**

 **NOTE: The parameter `agentPool` is related to the agent pool in your VSTS/TFS account.
+In this exercise I used the `Default` agent pool.
 For more information about how to manage agent queues/pools in VSTS/TFS, please visit [this article](https://docs.microsoft.com/en-us/vsts/build-release/concepts/agents/pools-queues?view=vsts).**

 **NOTE: The parameter `agentVmResourceGroup` is used to create the agent VM on a resource group different than the one used for the ASE environment.
 If you want to use the same resource group for both deployments; leave it empty.**